The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

 \begin{proposition} The lift of $\ELD[\fw_{/W}]$ is a subgraph of $\ELD$. \end{proposition}

 \begin{proof} Direct application of \Cref{prop:degenerate,prop:projection1}. \end{proof}

-We want to highlight the case when the projection is indecomposable, because it shows how can one exploit parallelisms and other co-planarities to deduce edge dependencies, see \Cref{fig:ProjectionLemma}.
-This tool was not present in previous approaches, and will become fundamental for proving indecomposability of the constructions in \cref{sec:newrays,sec:Application}.
+We want to highlight the case when the projection is indecomposable, because it shows how one can exploit parallelisms and other coplanarities to deduce edge dependencies, see \Cref{fig:ProjectionLemma}.
+This tool was not present in previous approaches, and will become fundamental for proving indecomposability of the constructions in \Cref{sec:newrays,sec:edgedecomposable,sec:constructions}.

 \begin{corollary} Let $W$ be a vector subspace of $\R^d$.
-If $\fw_{/W}$ is indecomposable, then the edges in $\nde\setminus \edges_{W}$ are pairwise dependent. \end{corollary} \begin{proof} Here, $\ELD[\fw_{/W}]$ is a complete graph on $(\nde\setminus \edges_{W})_{/\subr}$, and its lift is a complete graph on $\nde\setminus \edges_{W}$.\end{proof}
+If $\fw_{/W}$ is indecomposable, then the edges in $\nde\ssm \edges_{W}$ are pairwise dependent. \end{corollary} \begin{proof} Here, $\ELD[\fw_{/W}]$ is a complete graph on $(\nde\ssm \edges_{W})_{/\subr}$, and its lift is a complete graph on $\nde\ssm \edges_{W}$.\end{proof}

-\cref{cor:subspaceprojection} can be used to show that the edges in a cycle whose vertices are affinely independent form a clique in $\ELD$, generalizing \cref{ex:triangle} to higher dimensions.
-The following is a reinterpretation in our language of \cite[Prop.~3]{PrzeslawskiYost2016} (which generalizes the ideas of the proofs of \cite[Thm.~9 \& 10]{Kallay1982} to higher dimensions).
+\Cref{cor:subspaceprojection} can be used to show that the edges in a cycle whose vertices are affinely independent form a clique in $\ELD$, generalizing \Cref{ex:triangle} to higher dimensions.
+The following is a reinterpretation in our language of \cite[Prop.~3]{PrzeslawskiYost2016} (which generalizes the ideas of the proofs of \cite[Thm.~9~\&~10]{Kallay1982} to higher dimensions).

 \begin{corollary}[{\cite[Prop.~3]{PrzeslawskiYost2016}}] Let $\fw=(\verts,\edges,\p)$ be a framework containing a cycle with vertices $u_1,\dots, u_k\in \verts$ such that $u_iu_{i+1}\in \edges$ for all $1\leq i \leq k$ (with indices taken modulo $k$, implying $u_{k+1}=u_1$).
 If the points $\p_{u_{1}},\dots \p_{u_{k}}$ are affinely independent, then the edges $\set{u_iu_{i+1}}{1\leq i\leq k}$ are pairwise dependent (\ie the nodes $u_iu_{i+1}$ of $\ELD$ with $1\leq i\leq k$ form a clique). \end{corollary} \begin{proof} The proof is by induction on $k$.
 If $k=1$, then there is a single edge and nothing to prove.
 Assume now that $k\geq 2$, and consider the subspace $W$ spanned by $\p_{u_2}-\p_{u_1}$.
 We have that $\fw_{/W}$ is a cycle of affinely independent vertices.
-By induction hypothesis, it is indecomposable, and by \cref{cor:subspaceprojection}, the edges $\set{u_iu_{i+1}}{2\leq i\leq k}$ are pairwise dependent in $\ELD$.
+By induction hypothesis, it is indecomposable, and by \Cref{cor:subspaceprojection}, the edges $\set{u_iu_{i+1}}{2\leq i\leq k}$ are pairwise dependent in $\ELD$.
 We repeat the same argument with the subspace spanned by $\p_{u_k}-\p_{u_1}$ to conclude that $\set{u_iu_{i+1}}{1\leq i\leq k}$ are pairwise dependent. \end{proof}